-- ensuring they designate a qualified teacher to be responsible for coordinating SEND provision - ensure the SENDCo has, or is working towards achieving the National Award in Special Educational Needs Coordinator - ensure all teacher understand that they are teachers of children with SEND, ensuring that all staff maintain operational responsibility in their lessons for SEND provision through high quality adaptive teaching with appropriate differentiation and personalisation - ensure that their Academy will use their best endeavours to meet the needs of young people with SEND, making reasonable adjustments where possible.
+- ensuring they designate a qualified teacher to be responsible for coordinating SEND provision - ensure the SENDCo working towards achieving the National Award in Special Educational Needs Coordinator.
+Completed as of September 2024. - ensure all teacher understand that they are teachers of children with SEND, ensuring that all staff maintain operational responsibility in their lessons for SEND provision through high quality adaptive teaching with appropriate differentiation and personalisation - ensure that their Academy will use their best endeavours to meet the needs of young people with SEND, making reasonable adjustments where possible.